Luzon rain forests: Flora

-The rainforest of the lowlands encompass all areas below 1000 m in altitude.
+The rainforest of the lowlands encompass all areas below 1000 m in elevation.
 Much of the lowland rainforest has been destroyed by human deforestation activities.

 Dipterocarp trees with wide buttresses dominate this area.
 These trees are massive, growing up to 60 m tall with diameters between 1–2 m.
 Vatica pachyphylla is a critically endangered tree species endemic to the ecoregion.

 The mature lowland forests tend to have an uneven canopy height.
 Rattans and lianas grow in the understory, receiving the light they need to thrive through areas of disturbance.
 There is generally a large amount of herbaceous undergrowth, with epiphytic ferns and orchids growing on the thick branches of tall trees.

 Montane forests

 Above 1000 m elevation, the Luzon rain forests transition to the Luzon montane rain forests ecoregion.
 Montane rain forests are found in the Northern and Southern Sierra Madre, Mt.
 Sapacoy, Mt.
 Magnas, and Mt.
 Agnamala in the northern Cordillera Central highlands, and in the Zambales Mountains in the west.
-In the south of the island, enclaves of montane forest can be found on several volcanic and non-volcanic mountains that exceed meters elevation.
+In the south of the island, enclaves of montane forest can be found on several volcanic and non-volcanic mountains that exceed meters in elevation.
 The volcanic mountains include Mt.
 Makiling, Mt.
 Banahaw, Mt.
 Isarog, Mayon Volcano, and Bulusan Volcano.

 In some areas, annual rainfall can be about quadruple what the lowland rainforests receive (as high as 10,000 mm).
 The Sierra Madres have very mild seasons, with a slight dry period between December and April.
 The Zambales Mountains and northern Central Cordillera highlands are more strongly seasonal with a longer dry period and slightly less rainfall generally.

 The dipterocarp trees of the lowlands are gradually replaced by oak and laurel forest species with increasing altitude.
 The forests generally have less undergrowth and become shorter in stature as altitude increases.
 With the decreasing temperature from increasing altitude, decomposition is slowed and results in a forest floor thick with humus.

 In the montane forests, epiphytes, vines, and moss-covered branches are very common.
-The highest altitudes of montane forests are caller upper montane forest, or elfin forest, and are more extreme: trees are shorter in stature, and tree branches are so thick with moss and organic material that they can sustain aerial plants that are not typically epiphytes.
+The highest altitudes of montane forests are called upper montane forest, or elfin forest, and are more extreme: trees are shorter in stature, and tree branches are so thick with moss and organic material that they can sustain aerial plants that are not typically epiphytes.
 Many endemic animal species reside in the thick, matty soil of the upper montane forests.

 In fact, species richness is greatest along the highest elevations of the montane rainforests of Luzon.
 Areas with the greatest levels of endemism are reported to be the Cordillera Central highlands, the Sierra Madre, the Zambales Mountains, and highlands on the Bicol Peninsula.